clojure-emacs/cider/doc/hacking_on_cider.md

 directory as `/home/travis/cider` such that you can instantly see any code changes reflected inside the docker environment.

-For instance, you can run tests on emacs 25.3
+For instance, first you can run tests on Emacs 25.3:

 ```
 (emacs-25.3-travis) ~/cider$ make test
 ```

-and then switch to emacs 26 and test again
+And then switch to Emacs 26.1 and test again:

 ```
-(emacs-25.3-travis) ~/cider$ evm use emacs-26-pretest-travis
+(emacs-25.3-travis) ~/cider$ evm use Emacs-26-pretest-travis
 (emacs-26-pretest-travis) ~/cider$ cask install
 (emacs-26-pretest-travis) ~/cider$ make test
 ```

 You can test byte compilation too

 ```
 (emacs-26-pretest-travis) ~/cider$ make test-bytecomp
 ```